Nnadichioma/hackbio_project/stage_two_task/stage_two_task_readme.md

 ### **9.2.
 Loading PanglaoDB Cell-Type Markers**

-PanglaoDB marker tables are retrieved using the decoupler’s Omnipath interface.
+PanglaoDB marker tables are retrieved using decoupler’s Omnipath interface.

 Markers are cleaned, deduplicated, and mapped to Ensembl IDs to match the dataset.